-The ISSO must report the physical address of where you are living in the US to SEVIS.
-This must be where you live, not a post box where you only receive mail.
+International Services must report the physical address of where you are living in the U.S. This must be where you live, not a post office box where you only receive mail.
 Please include the street address AND the apartment or room number.
 If you are living in a dorm, include the dorm name and your room number.
 If you don't know where you'll be living, enter the address of where you are staying now (for example, a hotel, a hostel, a friend's or relative's home).
 Immigration regulations require you to update your address within 10 days each time you move to a new residence.
-Add the address change form to your browser's bookmarks or find on the home page of ISSO web site.

-Information on your arrival (called “admission”) into the US can be accessed by you at www.cbp.gov/i94 OR on you may have an small white card stapled into your passport at the port of entry (usually land ports only).
-You should print out the on line admission record (“most recent entry” page) and keep it with your immigration documents.
+You can access information on your arrival (called “admission”) into the U.S. at www.cbp.gov/i94 OR you may have an small white card stapled into your passport at the port of entry (usually land ports only).
+You should print out the online admission record (“most recent entry” page) and keep it with your immigration documents.

 “Class of Admission” listed on your I-94 Admission Record: This should be F1 or J1.
-If you entered the US in a status other than F1 or J1 (for example, B2 Tourist or B- Prospective Student or under the Visa Waiver or Global Entry Program), and you have NOT applied for a change of status within the US, come to the ISSO immediately with your I-20 or DS-2019, passport and I-94 entry record.
+If you entered the U.S. in a status other than F1 or J1 (for example, B2 Tourist or B- Prospective Student or under the Visa Waiver or Global Entry Program), and you have NOT applied for a change of status, come to International Services immediately with your I-20 or DS-2019, passport, and I-94 entry record.

 In case of emergency, whom in the world should we call?
-This contact can be anywhere in the world and does NOT have to be inside the US.
+This contact can be anywhere and does NOT have to be inside the U.S.